vitejs/vite/docs/guide/features.md

 Note that because `esbuild` only performs transpilation without type information, it doesn't support certain features like const enum and implicit type-only imports.
 You must set `"isolatedModules": true` in your `tsconfig.json` under `compilerOptions` so that TS will warn you against the features that do not work with isolated transpilation.

+If migrating your codebase to `"isolatedModules": true` is an unsurmountable effort, you may be able to get around it with a third-party plugin such as [rollup-plugin-friendly-type-imports](https://www.npmjs.com/package/rollup-plugin-friendly-type-imports).
+However, this approach is not officially supported by Vite.

 ### Client Types

 Vite's default types are for its Node.js API.
 To shim the environment of client side code in a Vite application, add a `d.ts` declaration file: